-Gabapentin Withdrawal Causes:
+Gabapentin Withdrawal Causes

+When someone stops taking gabapentin, it can lead to severe symptoms known as gabapentin withdrawal.
 Some potential causes or triggers for gabapentin withdrawal include:

 - Abrupt Discontinuation: Suddenly stopping gabapentin without proper tapering can lead to withdrawal symptoms.